Eamonbaloun/PC-Beginners-Guide/README.md

 My rule of thumb is this: **12GB of VRAM is the minimum I would consider, and 16GB is preferred.** Spending a bit more now can help a lot later as games become more demanding.

-If you are trying to decide which brand to buy—MSI, ASUS, and so on—check out this video: [Which Brand of GPU Should You Buy](https://youtu.be/VY_JLT4Ztug)
+If you are trying to decide which brand to buy, like MSI, ASUS, and so on, check out this video: [Which Brand of GPU Should You Buy](https://youtu.be/VY_JLT4Ztug)

 Intel is also making GPUs now, which is a big deal since they are the first new player in dedicated graphics in about 25 years.
 Their cards are promising, but like any newer platform, there are still some issues to work through.
 If you are curious, this [video](https://youtu.be/bjhSDXJkwUg) covers them well.

 Personally, I hope Intel stays in the game.
 More competition is good, because things have been a little stale with only AMD and Nvidia.

 *Side note: if you do creative work like video editing or 3D rendering, Nvidia’s CUDA cores can offer a serious advantage, and most software has supported them for years.
-That first Nvidia vs. AMD video also touches on this, but if you are planning on using linux AMD has firtst party support while nvidia doesn't.*
+That first Nvidia vs. AMD video also touches on this, but if you are planning on using Linux, AMD has first-party support while Nvidia does not.*

 ## Cooler